 - Clear copy of a U.S., state, or District government-issued photo ID as proof of identity

-Minors are allowed in the program and one of the cultivators, Holistic Remedies, makes CBD oil.
+Minors are allowed in the program and CBD oil is available.
 You may qualify for financial assistance with the application fee and cost of your medicine if you have a low income (equal or less than 200% of the federal poverty level or if you’re on Medicaid).